sambra95/sam_based_fungal_app/README.md

 # **Mycol**
 *A lightweight, human-in-the-loop microscopy image analysis app.*

-Mycol is a Streamlit-based application that makes machine-learning–assisted microscopy analysis accessible to non-specialists.
-It enables fast annotation, automated segmentation and classification, model fine-tuning, and quantitative phenotyping—all on a standard laptop and without coding.
+Mycol is a Streamlit-based application that makes machine-learning-assisted microscopy analysis accessible to non-specialists.
+It enables fast annotation, automated segmentation and classification, model fine-tuning, and quantitative phenotyping, all on a standard laptop and without coding.

 ---